MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

+Similarly, \textit{Demographics} show complex structural trade-offs within the causal flow: while older \textit{Age} is directly associated with increased \textit{Cognitive Fatigue}~\cite{Bouche2025Mental}, our interaction matrix identifies a compensatory mechanism.
+Higher age is simultaneously coupled with higher \textit{Conscientiousness} and \textit{Risk Aversion}~\cite{Nicholson2005Personality, Allemand2008Personality, Soto2012Development, Vecchione2012Gender}, acting as a robust psychological buffer that neutralizes impulsive errors despite the reduced cognitive stamina.

 \paragraph*{\textbf{2.
-The Dual Cognitive Process: Heuristic vs. Systematic Processing.}} A critical interaction pattern emerges from the literature regarding how users process security information, heavily referencing the Heuristic-Systematic Model (HSM)~\cite{Chaiken1980HSM}.
-The analysis reveals a constant shift between two modes of thinking: \textit{systematic processing} (System 2: deep, reflective analysis) and \textit{heuristic processing} (System 1: mental shortcuts and biases)~\cite{kahneman2011thinking}.
+The Dual Cognitive Process: Heuristic vs. Systematic Processing.}} A critical interaction pattern emerges from the network topology, detailing how cognitive resources are dynamically allocated within Layer 2.
+This dynamic heavily references the Heuristic-Systematic Model (HSM)~\cite{Chaiken1980HSM}.
+The data reveals a constant, resource-dependent shift between two modes of thinking: \textit{systematic processing} (System 2: deep, reflective analysis) and \textit{heuristic processing} (System 1: mental shortcuts and biases)~\cite{kahneman2011thinking}.